tripflex/WifiWizard2/README.md

 ```
  - `ssid` can either be an SSID (string) or a network ID (integer)
  - Disable the passed SSID network
+ - Please note that most newer versions of Android will only allow you to disable networks created by your application

 ```javascript
 WifiWizard2.requestPermission()